 Our waiting list for taking a cat is approximately 8-12 weeks.
-There is a $50 surrender fee to take a cat.
-In order for us to take, the cat must be spayed/neutered.
+There is a $50 surrender fee to take a cat thst is fixed, $75 if not fixed.
 If you can keep your cat until we have room, fill out our surrender application to be added to waiting list, we will send you an email of confirmation when we receive it.
 If you have found a litter of kittens, please scroll down to view your options.

 We are lucky to have several low cost clinics. http://www.pawsandprayers.org/Links/LowCostClinics/tabid/158/Default.aspx

 If you have found a stray cat, please refer to Help I found a stray dog section.